Energy Transition & Grid Stability

 SSS Clutches enable new and existing generation sets to operate as hybrid systems with both synchronous condensing and peaking power modes.
 These hybrid systems can be driven by a wide variety of power sources including Peaking Gas Turbines, Steam Turbines, Peaking Reciprocating Engines and Expander Turbines.
 As we transition away from fossil fuels, these power sources are increasingly being driven by renewable energy from storage such as heat, compressed air or hydrogen.

-Synchronuous condensers support the move to net zero and improve grid system strength, plus providing additional revenue potential for power generation asset owners.
+Synchronous condensers support the move to net zero and improve grid system strength, plus providing additional revenue potential for power generation asset owners.
 We have been designing and manufacturing clutches for this application for over 60 years.